Protective Manhole Covers for At-Grade Wells

 Well Management Program

-Monitoring wells, cased environmental bore holes, and remedial wells may be completed at-grade only on a roadway, sidewalk, driveway, or a parking area, and only if there is no location that would allow for termination of the well casing at least 12 inches above the established ground surface.
-A well or boring that is completed at-grade must comply with Minnesota Rules, part 4725.6850, which requires that:
+Environmental wells and dewatering wells may be completed at-grade only on a roadway, sidewalk, driveway, or a parking area, and only if there is no location that would allow for termination of the well casing at least 12 inches above the established ground surface.
+A well that is completed at-grade must comply with Minnesota Rules, part 4725.6850, which requires that:

 - At-grade well casing must terminate no lower than the established ground surface.